biodiversitydata-se/SOS/Docs/ClientDevelopment.md

 Areas are used to define different geographical regions.
 Municipality, county, and parish are examples of different areas used by SOS.

 ### DataProviders
-Information about the different data providers for SOS can be found under DataProviders.
+Information about different data providers and datasets for SOS can be found under DataProviders.

 ### Environment
 Environment describes the current environment in which SOS is operated.